Oettinger Brewery: Affordable beer

 The low price has made this beer brand the most successful one in Germany with an output of 6.21 e6hL in 2011.

-A stronger version, "Oettinger super forte" (8.9% alcohol by volume), is also available in Italy.
+A stronger version, "Oettinger super forte" (8.9% alcohol by volume), is also available.

 History

 The "Fürstliche Brauhaus zu Oettingen" (Prince's brewhouse at Oettingen) was bought in 1956 by the Kollmar family and renamed "Oettinger Brauerei GmbH".

 Oettinger Group claims that its beer is brewed in accordance with the Reinheitsgebot.

 Sponsorship

 From 2006 until 2018, Oettinger was the official sponsor of Rockets, a professional basketball club based in Gotha.
 The Rockets played as "Oettinger Rockets" in Germany's first division, the Basketball Bundesliga.